patrickhales/voxelDesk/docs/source/installation/envs.rst

 .. note::

-    If the above dose not work, make sure the *vxd* conda environment is active (you should see (vxd) at the command prompt).
+    If the above does not work, make sure the *vxd* conda environment is active (you should see (vxd) at the command prompt).
 If it isn't, type:

     .. code-block:: text